Advancing a generation through EXPRESSION

-Raze Youth is a program sponsored by Greater Hope Restoration Ministries who is committed to providing a quality programs to at-risk and underprivileged youth.
+Raze Youth is a program sponsored by Greater Hope Restoration Ministries who is committed to providing a quality programs to youth in and around Southwestern Pennsylvania.

-All at-risk students are not from urban areas.
-There are many at-risk youth that live in suburbia who also lack the day-to-day experiences that stimulate their intellectual development and give them alternatives to negative at-risk behaviors.
+All children are not at risk and all at-risk students are not from urban areas.
+However, all children benefit from quality youth programs.
 Statistics show that after-school programs have positive effects on academic success, social and emotional behavior, and provide opportunities for enrichment for all types of children no matter what their economic, social or geographical background may be.

-As the CEO of Greater Hope Restoration Ministries "GHRM", I have first hand knowledge of how an after school behavior based program can transform lives of children who have struggled with school attendance, disciplinary problems, unsafe home conditions and such much more.
-I am not a novice to after school programing.
-I am the former program director of an after school program that I designed that enrolled 40 students on a daily basis.
-Students of that program that I directed nearly ten years ago have gone on to higher education, earned masters degrees, now have careers in the medical field while others have experienced transformations in behavior and positive community involvement and many are now volunteering in GHRM outreach programs.
+As the CEO of Greater Hope Restoration Ministries "GHRM", I have first hand knowledge of how an after school program that focuses on the arts and media technology can transform the lives of children who have struggled with school attendance, disciplinary problems, unsafe home conditions and such much more.
+I am not a novice to after school programing and have well over 10 years of experience in program development.
+Many of the students for our programs have gone on to higher education, earned college degrees, now have careers in the medical field while others have experienced transformations in behavior and positive community involvement and many are now volunteering in GHRM outreach programs.

 Our program works because it is founded on and centered in love, acceptance and support for our students.